zazliki/finder-str-pos/README.md

 # finder-str-pos
-Simple finder the line and position of substing in file
+Simple finder the line and position of substring in file